 Rajasthani Wedding Traditions and Customs

 “Feel The Royalty With Every Ritual” – Rajasthan is known all around the world for its magnificent lifestyle and rich cultural heritage.
 Rajputs traditionally have their own distinct individual rituals of marriage.
-Marriage is considered one of the most important events in a couple’s lives.
-The traditional dance, music, gorgeous wedding attires, jewelry, wedding rituals are mesmerizing for any spectator.
+Marriage is considered one of the most important events in a couple’s life.
+The traditional dance, music, gorgeous wedding attires, jewelry, and wedding rituals are mesmerizing for any spectator.

 Pre Wedding Rituals

 Each day will be reserved for specific rituals and functions.
 Women members of the family of both sides involve themselves in making beautiful patterns with Henna on their hands, rub turmeric & chickpea flour on their bodies and tie a special ornament called Rakori on their heads.

 The engagement ceremony is the first ritual it is performed at the groom’s house where the bride’s family visits the groom’s place and put tilak on the groom’s forehead and gives him gifts. after this ceremony comes Pithi Dastoor where the bride and groom are applied turmeric paste.